 48. …and no wonder then that there is the unsaid practice that “faithful members” are those loyal to the Church versus loyal to the truth.

 49. Prophecy/Setting Dates: In light of change #47—demonstrating that LCG is losing a grasp of even basic prophecy, and introducing the next several changes proving this—the leader of LCG has stated that the “end of mankind’s first 6,000 years could possibly occur at—or very close to—the year 2017” (“The End is Near,” LCN, Nov.-Dec.
 2004).
-Yet, this same man, in his “The Elijah Question” sermon, in which he rejects Mr. Armstrong’s fulfillment, stated that it was wrong to set dates and that every time we have done so we have been wrong.
+Yet, this same man, in his “The Elijah Question” sermon, stated that it was wrong to set dates and that every time we have done so we have been wrong.
 Currently, this man is not only setting dates, he is, in effect, saying, “My Lord delays His coming,” because, rather than adding urgency to doing the Work, people now believe there is much more time.
 He has also said a few years ago that “The end of the age could be over 25 years away.”

 50. Directly connected to the previous change, Daniel 9:27 is now said to refer to the seven years prior to Christ’s Return.
 Further, this time period supposedly begins with a treaty (covenant) between the Israelis and the European power to re-institute animal sacrifices.
 This agreement will be “cut off in the midst of the week,” or after 3½ years at the beginning of the Great Tribulation in approximately early 2014 (“The End is Near,” LCN, Nov.-Dec.
 2004).
 This idea comes directly from the wildly popular prophetic novelist Tim LaHaye (co-author of the “Left Behind” series)!